MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/instruction-guides-in-production-overview.md

 - [Route versions](#route-versions)
 - [Route operation relations](#route-operation-relations)

-When Supply Chain Management generates the jobs for the production floor it will collect the relevant Guides from those sources.
-Please be aware of the following important rules.
+When Supply Chain Management generates the jobs for the production floor, it will collect the relevant Guides from those sources.
+Take note of the following important rules.

 > [!Important]
 > If you attach a BOM version or formula version to a route or production order, then any Guides attached to this version, and also the Guides attached to the parent BOM or formula of that version, will be shown on the job.